Smarsh: History

 The company was founded in Brooklyn, New York in 2001.
 The founder, Stephen Marsh, believed that the financial industry needed a better way to archive, store, and regulate its data as regulations required.
 In 2004, the company relocated its headquarters to Portland, Oregon.

 In 2012, Quest Software, which owned 60% of Smarsh, was sold to Dell Computer.
 In 2013, Dell sold its stake to California investment firm Toba Capital.
-In 2020, Kim Crawford Goodman joined Smarsh as their new CEO.